20 Best Road Trips From Austin, Texas

 On the island, you can get up close and personal with nature - especially as you drive north towards the South Padre Sand Dunes.

-If you thought that the nearest gator-filled marshy swamps are somewhere in southern Louisiana, you might be surprised to discover that there's one you can get to in a day's drive right here in Texas.
+Why you should visit: If you thought that the nearest gator-filled marshy swamps are somewhere in southern Louisiana, you might be surprised to discover that there's one you can get to in a day's drive right here in Texas at Caddo Lake.

 Well...
 Caddo Lake sits right on the border between Texas and Louisiana near the towns of Marshall and Jefferson, which are coincidentally great places to stay while you're in the area (see #13 above).